hpc/mpifileutils/doc/rst/dtar.1.rst

    Call fsync before closing files after writing.

-.. option:: --blocksize SIZE
+.. option:: --bufsize SIZE

    Set the I/O buffer to be SIZE bytes.
 Units like "MB" and "GB" may immediately follow the number without spaces (eg. 8MB).
-The default blocksize is 1MB.
+The default blocksize is 64MB.

 .. option:: --chunksize SIZE

    Multiple processes copy a large file in parallel by dividing it into chunks.
    Set chunk to be at minimum SIZE bytes.
 Units like "MB" and "GB" can immediately follow the number without spaces (eg. 64MB).
-   The default chunksize is 1MB.
+   The default chunksize is 64MB.

-.. option:: --memory SIZE
+.. option:: --memsize SIZE

    Set the memory limit to be SIZE bytes when reading archive files.
-   For some archives, dtar can distribute the file across processes to store the full archive in memory for faster processing.
+   For some archives, dtar can distribute the file across processes to store segments of the archive in memory for faster processing.
    Units like "MB" and "GB" may immediately follow the number without spaces (eg. 8MB).
-The default is 1GB.
+The default is 256MB.

 .. option:: --progress N